I truly believe that we are more stressed now than we have ever been. Let's be honest it has been a rollercoaster of a ride since 2020!

-When I am too tired to move, I always reach for my Real Calm or Breathe Deep rollerballs.
-Both can be found in the Tisserand Mindfulness Kit.
-If you like the smell of Lavender, only use a few drops, as too much can leave you feeling wide awake, give you nightmares or very vivid dreams.
+When I am too tired to move, I always keep my Sweet Dreams rollerball (from my aromatherapy rollerball collections) on the nightstand so its within easy reach.
+If you like the smell of Lavender, only use a few drops of the essential oil, as too much can leave you feeling wide awake, give you nightmares or very vivid dreams.
 I remember when I was training to be an Aromatherapist, we spent one class smelling lots of different Lavender variants: none of us slept that night!

 Too Hot / Too Cold